What every business owner needs to do this year

 In broad terms, most active trading companies where the shares have been/will be held for 2 years should qualify.
 There are exceptions, so advice is required to confirm the tax treatment.
 It is also possible for companies that do a mixture of trading and investment activities to still benefit from this relief, if most of the activities are trading.

-Similarly, BPR assets currently held in trust will only benefit from a £1million allowance (with different tax treatment depending on when the trust was established).
+Similarly, BPR assets currently held in trust will only benefit from a £2.5 million allowance (with different tax treatment depending on when the trust was established).

-If you believe these changes may affect you, please contact a member of the Michelmores team to arrange an initial call to discuss how we can help put you in the best position prior to 6 April 2026.
-Michelmores is able to provide advice on a bespoke structure for your individual and family situation, as well as implement your chosen structure.
+If you believe these changes may affect you, please contact a member of the Michelmores team to arrange an initial call to discuss how we can help you.

 At Michelmores, we are well-equipped to advise you in relation to the impact of the reforms on your business and can offer practical solutions and implementation to mitigate any increased inheritance tax liability.
 Our expert teams can provide a one stop solution offering comprehensive support to enable your business to navigate the evolving tax landscape.